barisozmen/build-ai-startup-course/task_optional_stripe_payment_system.md

 1. In the Stripe Dashboard, go to Products > Create Product
 2. Set up a subscription product:
-   - Name: "Ghibli Premium"
+   - Name: "AI Image Generator Premium"
-   - Description: "Unlimited image conversions and priority processing"
+   - Description: "Advanced image generation features and priority processing"
-   - Pricing: Create a recurring price (e.g., $5.99/month)
+   - Pricing: Create a recurring price (e.g., $9.99/month)
 3. After creating the product, note the Price ID (starts with "price_")
 4. Update your Django settings with this Price ID